nautobot/nautobot/nautobot/docs/plugins/development.md

 config = AnimalSoundsConfig
 ```

-After writing this code, run `nautobot-server migrate` or `nautobot_server post_upgrade`, then restart the Nautobot server, and you should see that this custom Relationship has now been automatically created.
+After writing this code, run `nautobot-server migrate` or `nautobot-server post_upgrade`, then restart the Nautobot server, and you should see that this custom Relationship has now been automatically created.

 ## Adding Database Models